A. The Scope of the Freedom of Information Act (FOIA)

 Exemption 9.
 Geological Information

-Geological and geophysical information, data, and maps, concerning wells are covered by Exemption 9.
+The ninth exemption protects geological and geophysical information, data, and maps, concerning wells.

 The first exclusion may be used when a request seeks information described in the FOIA, subsection (b)(7)(A), and meets the following requirements:

 - The investigation in question must involve a possible violation of criminal law.

 - There must be reason to believe that the subject of the investigation is not already aware that the investigation is underway.

 - Disclosure of the existence of the records could reasonably be expected to interfere with enforcement proceedings.

 - IRS may respond to an FOIA request for investigatory records as if the records are not subject to the requirements of the FOIA when all of these conditions exist.
 In other words, the IRS response does not have to reveal that it is conducting an investigation.